Dunwoody-Labs/DunViidy/modules/lambda/readme.md

   - 1 Lambda Function
   - 1 IAM Role

 The Lambda function code is located in the lambda_srcs\transcribe_function folder where you can view and edit it to match your specific use case.
+Currently, the sender Email for SES is hardcoded, and will need to be changed to suit your needs.

 ## Lambda Function Flow
 1. The Lambda function is triggered when a video file is created in the S3 Input bucket.
 It only triggers from .mp4 files and ignores other file types.